utherp0/ocpintro/README.md

-# D2SDEVEX
+# OCP Introduction course for developers

-Deployable self-paced tutorial material for onboarding developers to D2S
+Deployable self-paced tutorial material for onboarding developers to OpenShift

 # Precis
 This project provides a build and deployable self-paced web-based course for getting people up to speed with the concepts of developing and deploying on OpenShift.